 Girls are taught to have ambition, but not too much.
 Women like Ms. Anti are nagged about marriage as if they do not know what they want or are incomplete without a man.

-And as unmarried Ghanaian woman who is constantly reminded by random people about her ovaries, i am thrilled that Gifty Anti used her God-given rights to do things on her terms.
-Ghanaian women couldn’t have asked for a better example of a woman who made choices forself.
+And as an unmarried Ghanaian woman who is constantly reminded by random people about her ovaries, I am thrilled that Gifty Anti used her God-given rights to do things on her terms.
+Ghanaian women couldn’t have asked for a better example of a woman who made choices for herself.
 I wish her well on this journey too.